-BSN Pre-Licensure Program majors
+BS Nursing Pre-Licensure Program majors

-- 1. A final grade of C is required for all NUR designated courses.
+- A final grade of C is required for all nursing-designated courses.
 Courses with grades below a C may be repeated one time.
-Repeated courses with a grade of C or below require the student to withdraw from the program. - Students who earn less than a C in more than one class during a semester will be removed from the program and are ineligible to repeat those courses - All NUR designated courses require a testing (unit exams, clinical exams, and final exams) average of 80% to pass the course - Direct patient care courses (NUR 340, NUR 365, and NU 430) are graded as pass/fail and does not contribute to the GPA - 5.
-A GPA of 3.0 is required for graduation

-Graduate are eligible to apply for the Registered Nurse licensure examination (NCLEX-RN).
+Repeated courses with a grade of C or below require the student to withdraw from the program. - Students who earn less than a C in more than one class during a semester will be removed from the program and are ineligible to repeat those courses - All NUR designated courses require a testing (unit exams, clinical exams, and final exams) average of 75% to pass the course - All clinical experiences must be completed with a "satisfactory" to meet requirements for graduation. - 5.
+A nursing GPA of 2.8 is required for graduation.
+Graduates are eligible to apply for the Registered Nurse licensed examination (NCLEX-RN).
 Completion of degree requirements does not guarantee the ability to take the NCLEX-RN or achieve licensure as a Registered Nurse.